jweslley/git-hub/README.md

 Clone this repository:

-    git clone git://github.com/jweslley/github-tools.git
+    git clone git://github.com/jweslley/github.git

 And add the `bin/` directory in your `PATH`:

-    export PATH="$PATH:/path/to/github-tools/bin"
+    export PATH="$PATH:/path/to/github/bin"

 ## Setup

-Mostly operations in GitHub tools requires access to your GitHub data, this access is granted using the fabulous [GitHub API](http://api.github.com/).
-For this, you need to generate a OAuth token using the following command:
+Mostly operations in git-hub requires access to your GitHub data, this access is granted using the fabulous [GitHub API](http://api.github.com/).
+For this, you need to generate an OAuth token using the following command:

     git hub oauth